-The human brain is able to produce endocannabinoids, substances similar to the ones contained in cannabis.
+The Mechanisms of EndocannabinoidsThe human brain can produce endocannabinoids, substances similar to the ones contained in cannabis.

-The endocannabinoid 2-AG is an inhibitor of the excitement of nervous cells while anandamide has a substantial action towards conditions of stress.
+The endocannabinoid 2-AG is an inhibitor of the excitement of nervous cells, while anandamide has a substantial action towards conditions of stress.

 Due to the studies on these mechanisms, discovering the role in regulating the electrical stimuli in the brain, it has been possible to demonstrate the analgesic capabilities of cannabis.

-CBD for the treatment of pain
+CBD for the Treatment of Pain

-Abundantly demonstrated are the anti-inflammatory and myorelaxant properties of CBD, to the point at which many patients affected by multiple sclerosis use hemp products to mitigate muscular spasms and dissolve their pain.
+As Discussed above, abundantly demonstrated are the anti-inflammatory and myorelaxant properties of CBD, to the point at which many patients affected by multiple sclerosis use hemp products to mitigate muscular spasms and dissolve their pain.

 In general, the revisions of the studies carried out so far (both on human beings and on animals) demonstrated the effectiveness of cannabis in the treatment of chronic pain.